rwrozelle/audio-media-player/README.md

 * DEFAULT_ESP_TS_DECODER_CONFIG(),

 I've only used it with flac and mp3 files.
 Flac files play correct "most" of the time, a little chattering every now and then.
 I've written a Python script to use ffmpeg to convert flac files to mp3(320Kb) and found the sound comparible with less to no chattering.
 I'm not an audio-file, I just built this to be able to reuse old stereo equipment that I own and learn about esphome.
+Note on chattering:  This may have more to do with my LAN than something going on in the chip.

 ## Example Yaml
 ```